We help with problems with the Jobcenter and social benefits

 What can I do if my application is rejected?

-If the Job Center or the Social Welfare Office has rejected your application, you can file an objection or a lawsuit.
+If the Jobcenter or the social assistance office (Sozialamt) has rejected your application, you can file an objection or take legal action.
 If you want to file a lawsuit, you should find a lawyer.
+Here you find information about searching a lawyer (on the example of migration law).
 We can help you find a lawyer.

 In which language will the advice be provided?

-We can speak with you in German or English at any time.
-After consultation, we may also be able to advise you in Arabic, French, Italian, Russian and Spanish.
-If you do not speak any of these languages well, you will need to find someone to translate for you.
+We can speak to you in German or English at any time.
+After consultation, we may be able to advise you in Arabic, Turkish, French, Italian, Russian and Spanish.
+If you do not speak any of these languages, you will need to find someone to translate for you.

 With which questions can the LIFE Initiative not help?